labgem/microscope-user-doc/docs/content/expdata/NGSOverview.rst

 ##################

-Overviewing RNA-Seq or Evolution experiments results
+Overviewing RNA-Seq or Variant profiling experiments results

-This section allows users to have a complete summary of the mapping process for each experiment that have been performed on the studied organism.
+This page allows users to have a complete summary of the mapping process for each experiment that have been performed on the studied organism.
 Results are reported in tables that can be easily expanded/collapsed by clicking on the small horizontal arrow.

 An Example is given below in the case of *Helicobacter Pylori* public data :